itf/6s092/courses/IAP19/PS/PS19/content.md

 </center>

 <question expression>
 csq_prompt = "Assuming we visit vertices with lower values before those with higher values, and that $0$ is our start vertex, in what order will we visit vertices?
 List vertices in order of the *last* time we visit a vertex (i.e. $0$ will appear *last* on your list).
 You might not use all vertices.
-Your answer should be in the form $a, b, c, ...$." csq_show_check = True csq_allow_check = True csq_allow_submit = True csq_allow_submit_after_answer_viewed = False csq_soln = '7, 5, 6, 1, 2, 3, 4, 0' csq_nsubmits = None csq_name="p7"
+Your answer should be a single string, such as $1230$." csq_show_check = True csq_allow_check = True csq_allow_submit = True csq_allow_submit_after_answer_viewed = False csq_soln = '75612340' csq_nsubmits = None csq_name="p7"
 </question>